Blued Trees is a project that challenges ecocide.

 The Human Drama

-Blued Trees opera is about ecocide and generational conflict brings together the human element of ecocide, the people and their decisions.
+Blued Trees, An Opera is about ecocide and generational conflict brings together the human element of ecocide, the people and their decisions.
 Within the human drama is a court trial of the pipeline company executive being tried for his destruction, massacre, of trees, to build the pipeline.

 Synopsis